BioSchemas/bioschemas.github.io/pages/_tutorials/dde/update_profile.md

 ---
 # Update a Profile

 You have come to a community consensus on changes needed to a profile that already exists.
 Congratulations!
-Now you have to update the Bioschemas website.
+Now you have to update the new profile version on the Bioschemas website.
 Note, if you are comfortable with JSON schema and JSON-LD, you are welcome to copy, paste, and edit the JSON-LD files in the Bioschemas Specifications repository (and skip directly to step 6 below)

 ### Step 1 - Log in
 {% include_relative login_to_dde.md %}